Vanguard Personalized Indexing Management LLC Sells 932 Shares of American States Water (NYSE:AWR)

-Vanguard Personalized Indexing Management LLC cut its stake in shares of American States Water (NYSE:AWR – Free Report) by 14.2% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 5,642 shares of the utilities provider’s stock after selling 932 shares during the period.
-Vanguard Personalized Indexing Management LLC’s holdings in American States Water were worth $444,000 as of its most recent SEC filing.
+Vanguard Personalized Indexing Management LLC reduced its stake in shares of American States Water (NYSE:AWR – Free Report) by 14.2% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 5,642 shares of the utilities provider’s stock after selling 932 shares during the quarter.
+Vanguard Personalized Indexing Management LLC’s holdings in American States Water were worth $444,000 at the end of the most recent quarter.

-Several other institutional investors also recently modified their holdings of the stock.
-Quarry LP bought a new stake in shares of American States Water in the first quarter worth $30,000.
-Dark Forest Capital Management LP grew its stake in shares of American States Water by 1,000.0% in the first quarter.
-Dark Forest Capital Management LP now owns 363 shares of the utilities provider’s stock worth $32,000 after purchasing an additional 330 shares during the last quarter.
-NewEdge Advisors LLC grew its stake in shares of American States Water by 900.0% in the first quarter.
-NewEdge Advisors LLC now owns 380 shares of the utilities provider’s stock worth $34,000 after purchasing an additional 342 shares during the last quarter.
-Column Capital Advisors LLC bought a new stake in shares of American States Water in the third quarter worth $35,000.
-Finally, Pacifica Partners Inc. bought a new stake in shares of American States Water in the third quarter worth $40,000.
-74.67% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds have also modified their holdings of the company.
+Quarry LP bought a new stake in shares of American States Water during the first quarter valued at approximately $30,000.
+Dark Forest Capital Management LP grew its stake in shares of American States Water by 1,000.0% during the first quarter.
+Dark Forest Capital Management LP now owns 363 shares of the utilities provider’s stock valued at $32,000 after purchasing an additional 330 shares during the last quarter.
+NewEdge Advisors LLC boosted its stake in American States Water by 900.0% in the first quarter.
+NewEdge Advisors LLC now owns 380 shares of the utilities provider’s stock valued at $34,000 after acquiring an additional 342 shares during the last quarter.
+Column Capital Advisors LLC bought a new position in American States Water in the third quarter valued at approximately $35,000.
+Finally, Pacifica Partners Inc. bought a new position in American States Water in the third quarter valued at approximately $40,000.
+74.67% of the stock is owned by institutional investors.

 American States Water Announces Dividend